joshvalencia7/FireflyX/index.md

 1. Existing work has its limitations.

 ## Call for Participants
  We are still in need of participants!
-If you would like to participant or know anyone who would be interested, please answer this [**form**](https://bit.ly/30VdHXD).
+If you would like to participate or know anyone who would be interested, please answer this [**form**](https://bit.ly/30VdHXD).

 ## Legend and Navigation
 1. About- details about the project, team members and their contact info.